codecraft3r/minecraft-club-site/solder-docs.md

 The "bin" folder is a special folder to the technic launcher, as it contains the modloader technic is meant to use for the pack.

-If you're using forge, you have to download the correct forge installer, name it modpack.jar, put it in the bin folder, and send the bin folder to a .zip (name it something like forge-/<mc version no dots/>-/<forge version with dots/>.zip).
+If you're using forge, you have to download the correct forge installer, name it modpack.jar, put it in the bin folder, and send the bin folder to a .zip (name it something like forge-\<mc version no dots\>-\<forge version with dots\>.zip).

-If you're using fabric, you have to download the correct version.json file from fabric's site ([https://fabricmc.net/use/technic/](https://fabricmc.net/use/technic/)), put it in the bin folder, and send the bin folder to a .zip (name it something like fabric-/<mc version no dots/>-/<fabric version with dots/>.zip).
+If you're using fabric, you have to download the correct version.json file from fabric's site ([https://fabricmc.net/use/technic/](https://fabricmc.net/use/technic/)), put it in the bin folder, and send the bin folder to a .zip (name it something like fabric-\<mc version no dots\>-\<fabric version with dots\>.zip).

 ### Okay, so how do I make a pack?

 You can't upload modpack files to solder.
-What you have to do is upload all the mods you want in the pack as a single Solder mod called /<modpack name/>-modbundle-/<modpack version/>, upload all the configs as a Solder mod called /<modpack name/>-configbundle-/<modpack version/>, and upload any other neccesary root directory folders as a Solder mod called /<modpack name/>-extra-/<modpack version/>.
+What you have to do is upload all the mods you want in the pack as a single Solder mod called \<modpack name\>-modbundle-\<modpack version\>, upload all the configs as a Solder mod called \<modpack name\>-configbundle-\<modpack version\>, and upload any other neccesary root directory folders as a Solder mod called \<modpack name\>-extra-\<modpack version\>.

 Now that that's done, you make a new Solder modpack, make a new build, and add to it all the Solder mods you just uploaded.